 Most of my reviews address approximately five to seven areas of concern and all of my comments are easily contained on just one single-spaced page or less.
 I try to keep them shorter than that where possible, and it usually is.
-I think the ideal review is closer to one half-page.
+I think the ideal review is closer to one-half or three-quarters of a page.
 Keep in mind that you only need to say as much as is necessary to get your point across.
 Do not try to demonstrate just how smart you are by submitting a full-length manuscript of your own in return.

 When you write your review, it is important to be extremely careful with your use of language at all times.
 Make sure that you write in a way that is professional and polite.
 Believe it or not, I have actually had more than one reviewer refer to my work as “silly” and my writing as “vacuous.”
 Language like that is not appropriate in a review.
 Do not belittle or berate the author(s) under any circumstances, even if they were critical of your work!
 The review process is not the time or place to wage personal attacks on your academic arch-nemeses.